richard-warren/richard-warren.github.io/_posts/2020-8-30-motion_tracking.md

 ---

 Early in my PhD I developed an open-source motion tracking system for mice.
 With the KineMouse wheel neuroscientists can reconstruct 3D pose while recording neural activity.
 The [hackaday protocol](https://hackaday.io/project/160744-kinemouse-wheel) describes how to build the system.
 This supplement contains additional info for motion tracking aficionados.
-Please remember to treat your mice with respect ❤️🐭❤️.
+Please be nice to your mice ❤️🐭❤️.

 {% include toc %}
 <br>